sossinayDev/synthesizer/README_EN.md

         - Export as .mp3
         - To "exports" folder
         - Automatically opens the folder
-*For more information about changes, see the [changelog](https://github.com/sossinayDev/synthesizer/activity?ref=main)*

 ### 2025-05-31
 - main.py:
     - Quick sharing over the internet (own server)